komapper/komapper/README.md

 This project is still in development, all suggestions and contributions are welcome.

+## Roadmap

+1.0 GA will be released in May 2022.

+The main tasks until the 1.0 GA release are as follows:

+- Complete an English version of the documentation
+- Support R2DBC 1.0 GA
+- Support Spring Boot 2.7 GA

 ## Sample code

 To get complete code, go to our example repository: